Opinion polling for the next Ukrainian presidential election: Credibility of polling firms

 In 2018, GfK Ukraine employees founded a new company – Info Sapiens.

 Ilko Kucheriv Democratic Initiatives Foundation (DIF) also publishes objective data, but it is not a polling firm in the classical sense, but acts as a mediator between the public and polling firms.

 First round

 During the 2019 Ukrainian presidential election, candidate (and later winner of the election) Volodymyr Zelenskyy stated that he was running for only one term.
 In May 2021, Zelenskyy stated that it was too early to say whether he would run for a second term, but this decision would depend on the attitude to him in society and would be influenced by his family.
-On 25 September, 2025, Zelensky stated that he was "ready" to not run again after the war's conclusion.
+In September 2025, Zelenskyy stated that he was "ready" to not run again after the war's conclusion.